Bayesian semiparametric long memory models for discretized event data: Introduction

-Fractional Brownian motion is an exactly self-similar process with no characteristic time-scale \citep{graves2014brief}.
-Intuitively, self-similar processes retain statistical properties over different time scales with their increments exhibiting long range dependence.
 For discretized events, the intensity of the latent counting process determines the correlation structure of the binary time series.
 If the binary series is long range dependent, then an inhomogeneous Poisson process with fixed intensity $\lambda(t)$ is insufficient to explain the observed data, as it implies that increments in disjoint time intervals are independent.
-Furthermore, \cite{beran2017statistics} showed that a doubly stochastic Poisson process with random intensity $\lambda(t)$ is long range dependent if and only if $\lambda(t)$ is long range dependent.
-Refer to \cite{samorodnitsky2007long} for reviews on long range dependence and self-similarity.
+Furthermore, \cite[Chapter 2]{beran2016long} showed that a doubly stochastic Poisson process with random intensity $\lambda(t)$ is long range dependent if and only if $\lambda(t)$ is long range dependent.
+Refer to \cite{samorodnitsky2007long, pipiras2017long} for reviews on long range dependence and self-similarity.

 In this article, we propose a latent semiparametric framework to model long range dependent discretized event data via a FRActional Probit (FRAP) model.
 The FRAP model assumes a latent stochastic process responsible for generating the events of interest.
 Positive values of the process within a time interval imply one or more event occurrences within that interval.
 By setting the latent process as the fractional Brownian motion parameterized by the Hurst coefficient, we show the FRAP model is able to capture long range dependence of the discretized events.
 By varying the Hurst coefficient within $(0,1)$, the spectrum of the model encompasses anti-persistence when $H \in (0, 1/2)$, independence for $H = 1/2$ and long range dependence when $H \in (1/2, 1)$.
 Moreover, we also include a nonparametric trend component in our model to account for non-stationarity of event occurrences.
-The proposed framework accommodates testing of long range dependence in the data by comparing $H_0 = 0.5$ versus $H_1 \neq 0.5$.
+The proposed framework accommodates testing of long range dependence in the data by comparing $H_0: H = 0.5$ versus $H_1: H > 0.5$.
 We define a Bayesian approach to inference using a Gaussian process prior for the nonparametric trend.
 A Markov chain Monte Carlo (MCMC) sampling algorithm is proposed relying on sampling the latent process.